Worldox

 Document Management Software

-Before delving into the best Worldox Alternatives, lets define what exactly Document Management software is.
+Before delving into the best Worldox Alternatives, let’s define what exactly Document Management software is.
 This software category is designed to store and organize both documents and emails, particularly in a client or matter-focused manner (in the case of Legal Document Management Software).

 Document Management Software typically provides the following functionality: